rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 For this midterm project, a binary classification model is implemented on the case of heart failure with an aim of predicting patients' survival.

 Models involved in learning and generalising the context are decision tree, random forest and XGBoost.
-XGBoost/random forest performed at the best on picking deceased patients from heart failure (precision)/ recognising deceased patients from all of retrieved records paired with true label of deceased (recall) while decision tree achieved a superiority in acquiring survived patients (NPV).

 A notebook with a detailed description of the Exploratory Data Analysis (EDA), and model building and tuning is presented in `project.ipynb`.
 Python scripts that specifically designed for training and storing its artifact are prepared in `train.py`.
 A flask application served for responding to input data submitted from `send_data.py` is available in file `prediction_service.py`.
 The model registry is called from that flask for deployment (in waitress/gunicorn).